Stan Winston: 2000s

 In 2001, Winston, together with Colleen Camp and Samuel Z. Arkoff's son, Lou Arkoff, produced a series of made-for-cable films for Cinemax and HBO.
-The five films, referred to as Creature Features, were inspired by the titles of AIP monster movies from the 1950s — i.e., Earth vs. the Spider (1958), How to Make a Monster (1958), Day the World Ended (1955), The She-Creature (1956), and Teenage Caveman (1958) — but had completely different plots.
+The five films, referred to as Creature Features, were inspired by the titles of AIP monster movies from the 1950s — i.e., Earth vs. the Spider (1958), How to Make a Monster (1958), Day the World Ended (1955), The She-Creature (1956), and Teenage Caveman (1958) — but had completely different plots. two reasons Stan Winston did this was because he'd had worked with AIP in their last years providing special effects for The Bat People (1974) and start a toy line with action figures from the aforementioned four film remakes.

 In 2002 Winston helped to launch a new comic line, Stan Winston's Realm Of The Claw / Mutant Earth which was a flip book and ran for 4 issues.
 Stan Winston's Trakk Monster Hunter came out in 2003 and ran for 2 issues.
 These were published by Image Comics.

 In 2003, Winston was invited by the Smithsonian Institution to speak about his life and career in a public presentation sponsored by The Lemelson Center for the Study of Invention and Innovation.
 The presentation took place on November 15, 2003, at the Smithsonian's National Museum of American History.

 Winston also worked on Terminator 3: Rise of the Machines.

 By April 2003, Winston was working on his next project, Jurassic Park IV.

 By April 2005, Winston said the film was on hold.
 The film would eventually be released in 2015 titled Jurassic World.

 At the time of his death, Winston was working on the fourth Terminator film, Terminator Salvation, as well as frequent collaborator James Cameron's film Avatar.
 Winston designed the original monsters that appeared in the Midway game The Suffering and its sequel, The Suffering: Ties That Bind.

 Death

 Stan Winston died on June 15, 2008, in Malibu, California, after suffering for seven years from multiple myeloma.
 A spokeswoman reported that he "died peacefully at home surrounded by family."
 Winston was with his wife and two children, actor Matt Winston and Debbie Winston.
 Arnold Schwarzenegger made a public speech about his death, and Jon Favreau dedicated his Spike TV Scream Award to him upon receiving the award for Best Sci-Fi Movie for Iron Man.
 Terminator Salvation is dedicated to both Winston and Joseph R. Kubicek Sr, with the dedication appearing at both the beginning and end of the film.
 After his death, his four supervisors (Shane Mahan, John Rosengrant, Alan Scott, Lindsay Macgowan) founded and built their own studio, Legacy Effects, named to honor his memory.
+A private funeral was held for Winston at Hillside Memorial Park.